Should Your Teenager Have A Credit Card?

 There are certain benefits in allowing your teenager to use a credit card.
 Not only are they convenient, but they can help your teen establish a good credit rating and history, and strong credit is crucial to your child’s future as he or she applies for car loans and mortgages.
 Not only does good credit help obtain these loans, but good credit scores mean lower interest rates.
 It may be worth considering getting your teenager a credit card if he or she is responsible, the card has a low credit limit and if you monitor his or her spending.

-Giving your teen a credit card can certainly have it share of problems.
+Giving your teen a credit card can certainly have its share of problems.
 Teenagers often times don’t understand that credit is a loan and not money, so they tend to max out their cards quickly.
-Because parents’ names are on credit cards, teenagers may have a tendency to not take full responsibility for their spending habits when using the cards since they are not under their name.
+Because parents’ names are on credit cards, teenagers may have a tendency not to take full responsibility for their spending habits when using the cards since they are not under their name.
 Careless spending can lead to serious credit damage, so it’s important to monitor your teens spending habits very closely and make sure they are paying any balance in full each and every month.
 It can be scary, but with the correct amount of supervision and discussion, it can be a learning tool and stepping stone to help them in the future.

 Teach good banking habits now –